aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/structures.md

 MUST have an equal [Terminal Value](#terminal-value) and [Terminal Type Id](#terminal-type-id) as the the Terminal Data in the same location in the resulting encrypted [Structured Data](#structured-data).
-No encryption or decryption is performed on there Terminal Data.
+No encryption or decryption is performed on the Terminal Data.

 ### Encryption Context